Generalized parton distributions of sea quarks in the proton from nonlocal chiral effective theory: Numerical results for sea quark GPDs

 A more direct representation of the $x$-integrated strange GPD asymmetries is given in Fig.~\ref{gems}, where the strange quark contributions to the proton's electric and magnetic form factors as in Eqs.~(\ref{eq.F12q})--(\ref{eq.GEMN}) are plotted versus $t$.
 The uncertainty bands for the computed $G_{E,M}^s(t)$ form factors correspond to the results with $\Lambda=1.0(1)$~GeV, and the form factors are compared with recent lattice simulations at the physical pion mass~\cite{Sufian:2017osl}.
 While the strange electric form factor in Fig.~\ref{gems}(a) at $t=0$ is normalized to zero, at finite momentum transfer $G_E^s(t)$ is positive and saturates at around $+0.004$ over the range $-t < 1$~GeV$^2$.
 The strange charge radius can be evaluated from the slope of the electric form factor at $t=0$,

-The value found in the present calculation, $\langle r^s_E \rangle^2 \approx -0.003$~fm$^2$, is very similar to that reported from the lattice simulation in Ref.~\cite{Leinweber:2006ug}.
+The value found in the present calculation, $\langle (r^s_E)^2 \rangle \approx -0.003$~fm$^2$, is very similar to that reported from the lattice simulation in Ref.~\cite{Leinweber:2006ug}.

 The strange magnetic form factor $G_M^s(t)$ is shown in Fig.~\ref{gems}(b) as a function of $t$, also compared with the lattice calculation from Ref.~\cite{Sufian:2017osl}.
 As for $G_E^s(t)$, the absolute value of the strange magnetic form factor increases with increasing values of the cutoff $\Lambda$, and decreases with $-t$, consistent with the lattice simulations from Ref.~\cite{Sufian:2017osl}.
-The strange magnetic moment $G_M^s(0)$, defined as
+The radius associated with the strange magnetic form factor is defined as

-is estimated to be $\langle r^s_M \rangle^2 = -0.023(7)$~fm$^2$ for $\Lambda=1.0(1)$~GeV.
+and is estimated to be $\langle (r^s_M)^2 \rangle = -0.023(7)$~fm$^2$ for $\Lambda=1.0(1)$~GeV.
 Our results are also consistent with the direct calculation of the strange form factors with a nonlocal chiral Lagrangian from Ref.~\cite{He:2018eyz}. \\

+In Fig.~\ref{gems1GeV}, we separate the contributions of different intermediate hadronic configurations to the strange electric and magnetic form factors for $\Lambda=1.0$~GeV.
+Specifically, the contributions from intermediate state octet and decuplet baryons are shown, for the regular diagrams and the additional gauge link interaction diagrams in Fig.~\ref{diagrams}.
+For the strange electric form factor, there is a cancellation between the contributions from the regular and gauge link diagrams when $t=0$, which is guaranteed in fact by the gauge invariance of the nonlocal Lagrangian.
+The result is that the net strange charge in the proton is zero.
+For the strange magnetic form factor, the gauge link contributions are actually larger in magnitude compared with the regular diagrams, and some cancellation is found between the negative octet and positive decuplet terms, resulting in an overall negative $G_M^s$.